 It's a good thing I don't have to introduce you myself to this topic!
-Fortunately, there's an excellent on-line introduction, entitled Hemoglobin Structure, available from the Protein unit web page at the course web site.4 Don't proceed until you're at this introduction.
+Fortunately, there's an excellent on-line introduction, entitled Hemoglobin Structure.
+Don't proceed until you're at this introduction.
+(If you have trouble running the program, try this possible fix).